To be a successful salesperson, you need to have a particular set of skills.

 To practice public speaking, attend events by organizations like Toastmasters, which provides opportunities for professionals to practice and learn public speaking so they will become confident communicators.

 Working with a mentor or receiving sales coaching can drastically improve your sales performance.
-Aja Frost, HubSpot Sales Blog contributor, writes about it in this blog.
+Aja Frost, HubSpot Sales Blog contributor, writes about it in this blog post about sales coaching.
 She says, "Research from the Sales Executive Council (SEC) examined thousands of salespeople and found receiving quality coaching helped them improve long-term performance by upwards of 19%.

 A separate study from CSO Insights reveals a correlation between quota attainment and coaching.
 When coaching skills exceed expectations, 94.8% of reps meet quota.
 When coaching skills need improvement, only 84.5% hit."